Frequently Asked Questions

 The Office of Residential Life requires all RA candidates to complete a course on paraprofessional counseling prior to becoming an RA.
 If your study abroad plans would cause you to miss this course, you should make arrangements to complete the course in an earlier semester.
 This will require planning well in advance, such as taking the course during your sophomore year.
 If you have already been approved as an RA and are later approved to study abroad during your RA year, the Office of Residential Life can usually make arrangements to fill your place.

-13. Can study abroad be part of a Take Five Scholars Project?
+13. Can study abroad be part of a Take Five Scholars Program?

 14. Can I talk to students who have already studied abroad?